actions-marketplace-validations/ayr-ton_git-deploy-action/README.md

     ssh_private_key: ${{ secrets.SSH_PRIVATE_KEY }}
     # The SSH-based URL to the target repository
     target_repo_url: git@github.com:ayr-ton/git-deploy-action-test.git
-    # The branch to push to the target repository, defaults to the current branch
+    # The branch to push to the target repository, mandatory
     target_branch: main
 ```